 "Charmin" toilet paper commercials featured cartoon bears.
 Left entirely unsaid is they're all about bears shitting in the woods.

-This recent advert features a lonely man fantasising about a random, if beautiful woman on the same train as him.
+Doesn't seem to be on YouTube anymore, but there's a UK advert that features a lonely man fantasizing about a random, if beautiful woman on the same train as him.
 The advert, fittingly, is for Virgin Trains.

 An advert airing in the UK has an angry bear in the middle of a cubicle farm, who turns back into a flustered office worker when given a painkiller.
 Implying, of course, that she's acting like a bear with a sore head.

 Boost Mobile has a commercial with Danica Patrick racing and going into the pit where her pit crew are a bunch of men dressed in outfits similar to the Dallas cowboy cheerleaders, one even has tan lines for a bikini.
 So it features drag racing.

 In the 1980s, noted football/baseball player Bo Jackson appeared in a series of ads under the concept "Bo knows".
 Inevitably, there would be a sport he didn't know, often leading to the response "Bo don't know diddley!"
 The stealth was later removed and lampshaded when several ads featured the noted guitarist.

 In fact, he was trying and failing to play a guitar when the famed performer himself said, "Bo, you don't know Diddley."

 And featured an extra layer of lampshading in a followup commercial that aired six months later.
 The commercial was otherwise identical except that Bo demonstrated that he could play the guitar quite well, prompting the famed performer to acknowledge "Bo, I guess you do know Diddley."

 In another commercial of the same type, Sonny Bono showed up, saying "I thought it was another 'Bo Knows' commercial."